How To Get Rid Of Dust Mites

 These small irritants are in your home until you make an effort to get them out.
 It’s estimated there can be up to one million dust mites in one mattress alone.
 Removing dust mites doesn’t require an exterminator, you can start removing dust mites with a few easy tasks.
 Some are simple weekly to-do’s others are as easy as giving a call.

 HEPA, which stands for High Efficiency Particulate Air, filters are important to use when making an effort to get rid of dust mites because they trap 99.97 of particles that are 0.3 microns, which are the most penetrating particle size.
 HEPA filters can be bought to enhance vacuums, HVAC air filters and air purifiers.

-Dust mites multiply quickly in humid conditions, keep your home humidity less than 50 percent, AAFA recommends.
+Dust mites multiply quickly in humid conditions, keep your home humidity less than 50 percent.
 You can use a dehumidifier to accomplish this - there are HEPA dehumidifers to maximize your efforts.

 Professional cleaning companies are experts in deep cleaning, removing contaminants and helping improve your home’s health.
 When thinking about removing allergens from your home, it’s important to understand that allergens can hide anywhere, like your hardwood floors.
-Stanley Steemer is certified by AAFA as asthma and allergy friendly.
 We remove 94% of allergens from carpet, 96% from hardwood and 96.5% from tile and grout.